Hidden self-duality and exact mobility edges in quasiperiodic network models: Abstract

 \section{Abstract}

-Mobility edges (MEs), which separate the extended phases from the localized phases, are one of the most crucial concepts in Anderson localization.
-In one-dimensional quasiperiodic systems, only a few models with exact MEs can be constructed using the generalized self-dual theory, the Avila’s global theory, or the renormalization groups method.
-Then, an intriguing question is that can we realize much more physical models with exact solvable MEs?
-Here we uncover the hidden self-duality in a class of quasiperiodic network models constituted by periodic sites and quasiperiodic sites.
-While the original models do not have self-duality, after integrating out the periodic sites, the effective Hamiltonian with energy dependent potentials will have this duality, yielding MEs.
-The mosaic models studied in the literature are the simplest quasiperiodic netowork models.
-For a long time the MEs in these models are believed to come from the absent of self-duality, and we show that they actually come from the hidden self-duality.
-Finally, we extend this idea to more network models and explicitly determine their exact MEs with the hidden duality.
-The predictions in these models can be realized using optical and acoustic waveguide arrays and electric circuits in experiments.
-The new models presented in this work can greatly advance our understanding of MEs in Anderson transition.
+In one-dimensional quasiperiodic systems, only a few models with exact mobility edges (MEs) have been constructed using generalized self-duality theory, Avila's global theory, or the renormalization group method.
+This raises an intriguing question that whether we can realize more physical models with exact solvable MEs.
+In this work, we uncover the hidden self-duality within a class of quasiperiodic network models constituted by periodic and quasiperiodic sites.
+Although the original Hamiltonians appear to lack self-duality, their effective Hamiltonians obtained by integrating out the periodic sites exhibit self-duality, which yield MEs.
+The well-studied mosaic model, which is the simplest case of quasiperiodic network models, was previously thought to exhibit MEs due to the absence of self-duality, but we show that they actually arise from the hidden self-duality.
+Using the effective Hamiltonian, we further introduce the concept of resonant states to understand the shape of MEs.
+Finally, we present in detail how to determine the MEs in various network models, including some non-Hermitian models, based on the hidden self-duality.
+These predictions can be experimentally realized using optical and acoustic waveguide arrays.
+Our work can greatly advance our understanding of MEs in Anderson transition.